-(Identify either All Students or one or more specific student groups)

-Low Income

-Foster Youth

-English Learners

-All Students
+Low Income Foster Youth English Learners All Students

-Provide parents with support and resources that empowers them to be engaged in their student's learning such as parent conferences, communication, etc. # of meetings coordinated of parents attending

-Develop and Strengthen the community/parent outreach program

-Develop and maintain a monthly online events calendar

-Poll parents for interest and need

-Contract guest speakers based upon the poll

-Identify community agencies and businesses available to share resources with families

-Create or purchase informational packets, posters, and banners

-Purchase parenting and/or academic support books/materials

-Host workshops for families

-Provide additional Hourly Staff Pay to support parent meetings/workshops/trainings by engaging their children during meetings: 30 hours X \$50 = \$1,500 (Title I - 50647)

-Supplies and materials for parent outreach, Parent Coffee Hour, SSC, ELAC, orientations, back to school night, and Spring Open House \$745 Books (Title I - 50647)

-\$1,494 Instructional Materials (Title I - 50647)

-Reach out to community members to share their experience in the workforce with 8th grade students to develop career awareness.

-\$200 Duplicating (Title I - 50647)

-\$200 Duplicating (Title I - 50672)

-Add a Parent Community Assist staff member to help foster meaningful partnerships within the community.
-This resource will create new avenues to promote a positive school culture and increase the parent/family/community engagement opportunities at the school site.
-Staff will assist in developing effective measures of progress and maintain existing practices that lead to effective collaboration with families. \$27,453 Community Assist (LCFF - 23030)
+Provide parents with support and resources that empowers them to be engaged in their student's learning such as parent conferences, communication, etc. # of meetings coordinated # of parents attending Develop and Strengthen the community/parent outreach program Develop and maintain a monthly online events calendar Poll parents for interest and need Contract guest speakers based upon the poll Identify community agencies and businesses available to share resources with families Create or purchase informational packets, posters, and banners Purchase parenting and/or academic support books/materials Host workshops for families Provide additional Hourly Staff Pay to support parent meetings/workshops/training by engaging their children during meetings: 30 hours X \$50 = \$1,800 (Title I - 50647) Supplies and materials for parent outreach, Parent Coffee Hour, SSC, ELAC, orientations, back-to-school night, and Spring Open House \$764 Books (Title I - 50647) \$1,494 Instructional Materials (Title I - 50647) Reach out to community members to share their experiences in the workforce with 8th-grade students to develop career awareness. \$250 Duplicating (Title I - 50647) \$200 Duplicating (Title I - 50672) Add a Parent Community Assist staff member to help foster meaningful partnerships within the community.
+This resource will create new avenues to promote a positive school culture and increase the parent/family/ community engagement opportunities at the school site.
+Staff will assist in developing effective measures of progress and maintain existing practices that lead to effective collaboration with families. \$25, 500 Community Assist (LCFF - 23030) Community Assist will also help bridge school-to-home relationships by visiting homes on referrals by teachers, parents, and administrators to become acquainted with families. they will also maintain an open and congenial atmosphere in the working area to encourage parents' visits, share their concerns, initiate contact with new families, and orient them to the school and its progr